GeneralLatest News

 Step 5: Approval

 You must furnish it to the office of the local gazette after gaining or obtaining the necessary clearance from the secretary.
-You’ll also have to pay a charge to have it published in the newspaper by the office, such that you can get the necessary approval.
+You’ll also have to pay a fee to have it published in the newspaper by the office, which is necessary for obtaining the necessary approval.

-Now that you’ve officially changed your name, you can approach your educational institution and inform them regarding the changing of name that you have got approval of.
+Now that you’ve officially changed your name, you can approach your educational institution and inform them of the name change that you have approval for.
 It would be beneficial to pay a personal visit to the college administration office, such that there is no clash formed due to the change in name.
 Once you’ve submitted the documentation proving your name change, it’ll only be a matter of time before it’s reflected on your educational certificate as you wanted the same.

-With all the technology advancements, and the ease being established, changing your name would be an easy process you can follow for altering your name as you wanted it.
-The only thing to be kept in mind is that it is vital to comply with all the necessary provisions of the Laws that are in force such that you are able to change name without any difficulty and has made the same official complying with all the applicable laws, rules and regulations.
+With all the technology advancements and the ease being established, changing your name would be an easy process you can follow for altering your name as you wanted it.
+The only thing to keep in mind is that it is vital to comply with all the necessary provisions of the Laws that are in force, so that you can change your name without any difficulty and have made the change official, complying with all applicable laws, rules, and regulations.

 Changing of name is something anyone might need at any point, and this might also come up as a result of any misspelling of the name or a difficulty in pronouncing the same.
-Whatever the case maybe the above stipulated procedure shall be followed for changing the name and getting a new legal name for any compliance.
+Regardless of the circumstances, the above-stipulated procedure shall be followed to change the name and obtain a new legal name for any compliance purposes.

 Kanakkupillai is your reliable partner for every step of your business journey in India.
 We offer reasonable and expert assistance to ensure legal compliance, covering business registration, tax compliance, accounting and bookkeeping, and intellectual property protection.
 Let us help you navigate the complex legal and regulatory requirements so you can focus on growing your business.
 Contact us today to learn more.